camunda-community-hub/awesome-Camunda-and-Robotframework-projects/README.md

-# Awesome Camunda and Robotframework project
+# Awesome Camunda and Robotframework projects
 [Robotframework](https://robotframework.org/) is an Open Source framework that can be used for test automation and for robotic process automation (RPA).
 There are various ways how Robotframework can be combined with Camunda.
 This repo is a collection of projects around Robotframework in combination with Camunda.

 ## External Task clients